apache/brpc/docs/cn/server.md

     // Constructed with a closure which will be Run() inside dtor. explicit ClosureGuard(google::protobuf::Closure* done);

-    // Call Run() of internal closure if it's not NULL.
+    // Call Run() of internal closure if it's not nullptr.
     ~ClosureGuard();

-    // Call Run() of internal closure if it's not NULL and set it to `done'. void reset(google::protobuf::Closure* done);
+    // Call Run() of internal closure if it's not nullptr and set it to `done'. void reset(google::protobuf::Closure* done);

-    // Set internal closure to NULL and return the one before set. google::protobuf::Closure* release();
+    // Set internal closure to nullptr and return the one before set. google::protobuf::Closure* release();
 };
 ```